seinecle/blog/_posts/2022-09-08-story-gephi-user-contributor.md

 Gephi is the reason I transitioned from being a historian of science to a social scientist using computational (data-intensive) approaches.
 As a post-doc at the [KNAW](https://www.knaw.nl/en) in the Netherlands in 2008, Gephi had just appeared (there was also [GUESS](http://graphexploration.cond.org/) that I used as well).

-I realized that to explore and find insights in networks of neuroeconomists (that was my interest at the time), scrolling through big tables in Excel was going to be difficult:
+I realized that to explore and find insights in networks of scientists (that was my interest at the time), scrolling through big tables in Excel was going to be difficult:

 > An author in column A, the co-author in column B.
 How do you make sense of 10,000 of rows like that?